 The Protected EHT Action field is defined in 9.6.35.1 (Protected EHT Action field).

-The Dialog Token field is set to a value chosen by the STA sending the TID-To-Link Mapping Request frame to identify the request/response transaction.
+The Dialog Token field is set to a value greater than one chosen by the STA sending the TID-To-Link Mapping Request frame to identify the request/response transaction.

 The TID-To-Link Mapping field contains one or two TID-To-Link Mapping elements as specified in